Phileosopher/commonplace/evangelism.md

   - Nobody, whatsoever, is [trustworthy](trust.md).
 - Many of them are *very* skilled at making Christians lose their patience and dragging out an argument.
 - Other people are legitimately seeking Jesus, and your joy is more important (and likely) than winning an argument with them.

+### Conversions

+A Christian's conversion is *not* simply a goal, and is the beginning of a long journey.

+- Jesus' Great Commission was first to preach the Gospel ([Mark 16:15](https://biblehub.com/mark/16-15.htm)), but also to make disciples ([Matthew 28:19-20](https://biblehub.com/matthew/28.htm)).

+The Sinner's Prayer comes in a variety of forms (including [Psalm 51](https://biblehub.com/psalms/51.htm)effectively covers the first part of [receiving the Gospel](https://theologos.site/gospel/):

+- "Lord, I admit I am a sinner.
+I need and want Your forgiveness.
+I accept Your death as the penalty for my sin, and recognize that Your mercy and grace is a gift You offer to me because of Your great love, not based on anything I have done.
+Cleanse me and make me Your child.
+By faith I receive You into my heart as the Son of God and as Savior and Lord of my life.
+From now on, help me live for You, with You in control.
+In Your precious name, Amen.

+However, that conversion requires a *lot* more work, in the form of [discipleship](spiritual-discipleship.md).

 ## Evangelism and politics